-Westtexaspsychosculpture is the first manifestation of how Marfa ultimately led Wool to sculpture.
-If his photographic assemblage of a junkyard's accidental sculptures turns Wool towards the three-dimensional, it is his gathering of bits and pieces of wire during his walks in Marfa that open a process to actualize it.
-These small wire sculptures are the origin of all his recent cast sculptures.
-Their similarity to the lines of his drawing-at first amused him, before he realized that these flattened pieces of wire could be reconfigured into models for much larger works.
-He became interested in how they interacted with the space of his studio.
-He wanted to create sculptures that engaged with their settings, as opposed to what he calls modernist "plop" sculptures.
 For the cast sculptures, scale became the next question, as blowing up a very small object can sometimes lead to a loss of definition.
-By working digitally, Wool found a way to avoid losing the details of the wire sculptures through enlargement, and, by revealing all the welds in the cast sculptures, to render visible the process of assembly.
-Wool says: "To me it's a lot like looking at a silkscreen painting where you can see it's handmade, but it's a mechanical hand."
+By working digitally, Wool found a way to avoid losing the details of the wire sculptures through enlargement and, by revealing all the welds in the cast sculptures, to make the process of assembly visible.
+Wool says, "To me, it's a lot like looking at a silkscreen painting where you can see it's handmade, but it's a mechanical hand."
 In his hanging wire sculptures, which are not cast, the rust and barbs give them a menacing aspect, while their floating twists and turns evoke the lines found in some of Wool's paintings and works on paper.

-The works on paper are part of several series that, similar to the photographs, are each linked to a book, both in origin and in destination.
-They are a complex layering of silkscreen, printed pages, and paint.
+The works on paper are part of several series that, like the photographs, are each linked to a book-both in origin and in destination.
+They involve a complex layering of silkscreen, printed pages, and paint.
 For instance, one group is painted on top of a silkscreen on paper-the original silkscreen coming from a series of large paintings based on a small Rorschach work Wool made in the '80s.
-Those are printed in a book (book 3), the pages of which Wool will reprint in a forthcoming book (book 5).
+These are printed in a book (Book 3), the pages of which Wool will reprint in a forthcoming book (Book 5).
 Another group, composed of six works, is painted on top of an old silkscreen print from the late '90s that Wool had left unfinished.
-At the time, he had decided to draw on top of the silkscreens with a magic marker, then scan them.
+At the time, he decided to draw on top of the silkscreens with a magic marker and then scan them.
 That was the first time Wool scanned an existing work.
-Twenty years later, he painted on the silkscreens and printed them as a series in another book (book 4).
+Twenty years later, he painted on the silkscreens and printed them as a series in another book (Book 4).

 Digital manipulation of images has become increasingly central to Wool's artistic process.
-Photography was at the heart of his early silkscreen works, allowing reproduction and layering but also introducing a mechanical distance from the gesture; with digital tools, Wool can use his own work as source material, creating complex circulation between images and scales.
+Photography was at the heart of his early silkscreen works, allowing reproduction and layering while also introducing a mechanical distance from the gesture.
+With digital tools, Wool can use his own work as source material, creating a complex circulation between images and scales.